Free Medicare Plan? Not Really

 Maybe it would be more accurate to call $0 premium Medicare Advantage plans save now but pay later plans but not free Medicare plans.

 Another consideration is more about having a choice and less about the money.
-Most Advantage plans today are network based plans, whether PPO, HMO or HMO-POS plans.
-To one degree or another you may be giving up your freedom to choose your providers.
+Most Advantage plans today are network based plans.

 Even if you have a $0 premium plan you will not feel free if you require a specialist that is not in-network and are told your plan will not allow it.